Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/6 - Controllers/README.md

-# Controllers
+#Outcome 6- Using Controllers

-Skill Description
+## Skill Description
 ----------
-The Fellow will be able to use controllers to coordinate the interaction between the views the model in a Laravel application.
+A person with this skill can use controllers to coordinate the interaction between the views and the model in a Laravel application.

-Outputs
+## Outputs
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to write Slim controllers in my Laravel app.
+Build Controllers into a Laravel application you are working on to group related request handling into a single class.

 ----------

-## **Knowledge**
+## Knowledge

 | Knowledge Unit   |      Studied      | Applied |